Cannabis in Maryland: Legality

 By state statute, defendants who can prove medical necessity at trial face a maximum penalty of $100.
 Defendants in possession of 1 oz or less of marijuana are permitted to raise an affirmative defense to the possession charge if they can prove they suffer from a specific debilitating medical condition.
+This was made redundant by the legalization of marijuana for personal use on July 1, 2023, allowing individuals to possess up to 1.5 ounces of cannabis flower without fear of prosecution.

 In Pacheco v.
 State (2019), the Maryland Court of Appeals determined that "the mere odor of marijuana coupled with possession of what is clearly less than ten grams of marijuana, absent other circumstances," is not sufficient probable cause for police to arrest and search a person within the state.